 City centre bus services do sometimes terminate at country parks and the regular Edinburgh service is an example.
 Hillend Country Park is more than an access point for the Pentland Hills since it is also an all-weather ski centre.
 The proximity of low-sized hills with good lung and leg busting climbs up to their summits is the cause of its inclusion here.
 The service runs all day so there’s next to no fear of being marooned for the night.

 10: Western Harbour (Leith) - Bonaly/Torphin

-The proximity of the Pentland Hills to Edinburgh mean that a number of Edinburgh’s city centre bus services terminate on their doorstep.
+The proximity of the Pentland Hills to Edinburgh means that several of Edinburgh’s city centre bus services terminate on their doorstep.
 Bonaly has its country park only a short hop from this regular route, even when buses don’t call at Bonaly itself, and offers an excellent way into the heart of the hills.

 17 Inverness - Drumnadrochit - Cannich

 My interest in this Monday to Friday service arises from Cannich being an access point to the wild country around Glen Affric.
 Once, there was the possibility of there being enough coverage to allow a day trip but cuts mean that a stay in the area is needed unless you either make use of a taxi or have your transport.
 That is not so ideal but the chance of getting there at all may interest those wanting to spend longer around Glen Affric or even enjoy a multi-day walk as far as the Cluanie Inn from where buses too and from Skye will convey you.